Sue Gafner: Biography

-After becoming a pro, Gafner had a brief career in the pro circuit.
-She arrived at a time where Women's Bodybuilding was going through a transition where bigger was better.
-And like many women bodybuilders of the 1980s she refused to follow with the trend of gaining large levels of muscle mass in order to compete and be successful in the sport were once small frames were considered better.
-And while she was very successful at the NPC level where she placed no lower than 2nd, she soon found herself lost at the IFBB were heavier athletes were winning the shows.
-She placed 10th at her first Ms. Olympia competition and 12th the second time and after reaching the top-five at her second 1993 Ms. International, she retired from the sport entirely.
+After becoming a pro, Gafner had a brief career on the pro circuit.
+She arrived at a time when Women's Bodybuilding was going through a transition where bigger was better.
+And like many women bodybuilders of the 1980s, she refused to follow with the trend of gaining large levels of muscle mass in order to compete and be successful in the sport were once small frames were considered better.

+While she was very successful at the NPC level where she placed no lower than 2nd, she soon found herself lost at the IFBB where heavier athletes were winning the shows.
+She placed 10th at her first Ms. Olympia competition, and 12th the second time, and after reaching the top-five at her second 1993 Ms. International, she retired from the sport entirely.
 This came as a result of her lack of desire to use large amounts of steroids such as growth hormones in order to compete and be successful at a pro level.
-Today it is believed that like many other professional bodybuilders, Gafner has started her own personal training business and is living peacefully in California.
+Today, it is believed that like many other professional bodybuilders, Gafner started her own personal training business and is living peacefully in California.

-Gafner stands out from other female professional bodybuilders for been a great speaker about the bodybuilding lifestyle and for always promoting the benefits of bodybuilding outside of competing.
+Gafner stands out from other female professional bodybuilders for being a great promotor of the bodybuilding lifestyle and for always promoting the benefits of bodybuilding outside of competing.
 "Bodybuilding has allowed me mold my body into the shape I want, that's why I do it, and will continue to train regardless of whether I compete or not.
 Bodybuilding makes me feel good about myself, and that's what's important" (Brainum, 226).
 Gafner's only IFBB Pro, and most notable victory was the IFBB 1991 Jan Tana Classic.